 Our requirement at Sacred Heart Catholic School is that all parent(s)/guardians volunteer 20 hours per family.
 To manage our volunteer hours, we use a volunteer web site, called SignUp.
-Parents may sign up for a wide variety of activities that occur during the school day, evenings, or the site.
+Parents may sign up for a wide variety of activities that occur during the school day, evenings, or weekends.
+Events are posted on a monthly basis so please periodically check the site.